What Happens If You Have One Side Of The Septic Tank Dry? (Question)

 • You make use of well water.
 In your home, the water pipe that brings water into the house does not have a meter.
 In the case of a water bill or a property tax bill, you will see “$0.00 Sewer Amount Charged.”
 It is possible that your neighbors have a septic system

-See also: Where To Build A Septic Tank?
-(Solution)
+See also: How To Get Mud Out If Septic Tank?

 How to find your septic system